stacey-w-taylor/synapseDocs/_articles/views.md

 ### Create a View Version
 From a View, click **Entity View Tools**, then select **Create a New View Version** from the dropdown menu.

 Add a label and a comment about this version.
 Any text entered in the label field is appended with the word "Version" in the version history.
-For example, entering "Sage" as a label appears as "Version Sage" in your version history.
+For example, entering "Final" as a label appears as "Version Final" in your version history.

 ### Select and Share Versions
 Navigate to **Entity View Tools** and select **Version History** to see a table with version history information.